ymghtzz/LMeterX/README.md

 ## 📋 Project Overview

-LMeterX is a professional large language model performance testing platform that can be applied to model inference services based on large model inference frameworks (such as **LiteLLM**, **vLLM**, **TensorRT-LLM**, **LMDeploy**, and others), and also supports performance testing for cloud services like **Azure OpenAI**, **AWS Bedrock**, **Google Vertex AI**, and other major cloud providers.
+LMeterX is a professional large language model performance testing platform that can be applied to model inference services based on large model inference frameworks (such as LiteLLM, vLLM, TensorRT-LLM, LMDeploy, and others), and also supports performance testing for cloud services like Azure OpenAI, AWS Bedrock, Google Vertex AI, and other major cloud providers.
 Through an intuitive Web interface, users can easily create and manage test tasks, monitor testing processes in real-time, and obtain detailed performance analysis reports, providing reliable data support for model deployment and performance optimization.

 <div align="center">
   <img src="docs/images/images.gif" alt="LMeterX Demo" width="800"/>